brodie-neuro/WAND-practice-and-fatigue-induction/paper/paper.md

 Adaptive Spatial and Dual N-back Blocks (e.g., 4 blocks each): Incorporate dynamic N-level adjustments (up to 3 changes per block) and block level progressive timing compression to maintain high cognitive load.

-Subjective fatigue measures (fatigue, effort, attention, threat) are collected at intervals, and short breaks are provided.
+Subjective fatigue measures (fatigue, effort, attention, overwhelmed) are collected at intervals, and short breaks are provided.
 Detailed performance is logged, and optional EEG synchronisation is supported.

 # Key Design Features and Innovations